Article

 • Withdrawing from a pension

-Receiving a lump sum is sure to put some smiles on faces - but inflation can erode the value of cash over time.
+Receiving a lump sum is sure to put a smile on your face - but inflation can erode the value of cash over time.
 There’s no doubt many will want to protect their new-found wealth or invest towards something important.

-What to do with a lump sum (during a cost-of-living squeeze)
+Options for what to do with a lump sum

 1. Pay off debt